Jones Avenue Laneway House

 Sustainable Laneway House Renovation + Addition

-Although small and tucked away, this home is a big contribution to the city fabric.
-It demonstrates that challenging sites beget thoughtful designs, proving that laneway houses can add to, rather than detract from, an urban streetscape.
+Although small and tucked away, this home makes a big contribution to the city – not the least of which was positive influence on the City’s adoption of bylaws permitting the construction of Laneway Suites.
+Sustainable’s Jones Avenue Laneway House demonstrates that challenging sites deserve thoughtful designs, proving that laneway houses can add to, rather than detract from, the urban fabric.

 Location: Toronto, ON

 Energy Use Intensity (actual): 139 kWh/m²

 Total Energy Demand Reduction from Typical: 50%

 Air-Tightness: 2.5 ACH